Electron-phonon hydrodynamics

 To begin to address this question, we revisit the hydrodynamics of a coupled fluid of electrons and acoustic phonons, in more than one spatial dimension $d>1$.
-This problem has arisen in the older solid-state literature \cite{steinberg1958,nielsen1969,gurzhi1972}, with a recent work \cite{levchenko2020transport} revisiting this theory in light of more recent developments.
-The focus of this earlier literature is largely on low temperature dynamics.
+This problem has arisen in the older solid-state literature \cite{steinberg1958,gurzhi1972}, with a recent work \cite{levchenko2020transport} revisiting this theory in light of the more recent experimental developments cited above.
+The focus of this earlier literature is largely on low temperature dynamics, with a notable exception of \cite{gurevich1967,nielsen1969} studying high temperature phonon-dominated hydrodynamics.
 The purpose of this paper is to show that there are at least 7 distinct temperature regimes of coupled electron-phonon fluids, exhibiting qualitatively distinct behaviors, that can arise at temperatures below the Fermi temperature in $d=2$, and at least 9 different temperature regimes in $d>2$.
 These distinct temperature regimes arise even with the simplest electron-phonon scattering integrals, and ignoring a multitude of possible microscopic effects such as optical phonon scattering, anisotropy or multi-sheeted Fermi surfaces.
 These distinct temperature regimes are distinguishable when the ratio of the phonon velocity and the Fermi velocity is parametrically small.
 In practice, this ratio might typically be around 0.01 to 0.1, which is small enough to distinguish at least a few of the different fluids we will describe (though distinguishing all 9 regimes cleanly would be difficult in principle and in practice).
-The previous literature \cite{steinberg1958,nielsen1969,gurzhi1972,levchenko2020transport} (as far as we could tell) studies only one of these temperature regimes, that arises at the very lowest temperatures.
-However, this may not be the range of temperatures most relevant for experiments in many of the material systems listed above.
+The previous literature \cite{steinberg1958,nielsen1969,gurzhi1972,levchenko2020transport} which focuses on electron-phonon coupled fluids (as far as we could tell) studies only one of these temperature regimes, that arises at the very lowest temperatures.